arielkirkwood/melodic-web/README.md

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Melodic is maintained under [the Semantic Versioning guidelines](http://semver.org/).
-Sometimes we screw up, but we'll adhere to those rules whenever possible.

 See [the Releases section of our GitHub project](https://github.com/DWPHoldings/melodic-web/releases) for changelogs for each release version of Melodic.